bananabrann/tv-brannan-cloud/README.md

 #### Run tv script on startup

-We need to add a task so that our script is ran on startup.
+We need to add a task so that our script is run on startup.
 This will allow tv.brannan.cloud to pop-up when grandma turns it on.

 Place the startup script in /usr/local/bin/